GrantEdwards/plex_import_sagetv_recording/README.md

 ## plex_import_sage_recording

 plex_import_sage_recording.py is a simple Python-2 command-line
-application I wrote to import SageTv DVR recordings into PlexDVR.
+application I wrote to import SageTv DVR recordings into a Plex library.
 It was written to run on Linux.
 I don't remember doing anything that's Linux-specific, so there's a good chance it will work on Windows (maybe with some minor tweaking).